Tinnitus Treatment In Chapel Hill

-More than 50 million Americans struggle on a daily basis from the insufferable sensory processing disorder called tinnitus.
+More than 50 million Americans struggle on a daily basis from the non-stop sensory processing disorder called tinnitus.
 Tinnitus, ringing in the ears, used to be thought of as a strictly physical problem of the ears.
-Researchers now know that it is a symptom of an underlying brain dysfunction and linked to anxiety and depression which can make the symptoms ebb and flow.
-Dr. Trish Leigh has helped tinnitus sufferers regain their quality of life by turning down the noise.
+Researchers now know that it is a symptom of underlying brain dysfunction and linked to anxiety and depression.
+This can make the symptoms ebb and flow with stress levels.
+Drs.
+Cosmas & Trish Leigh have helped tinnitus sufferers regain their quality of life by turning down the noise.

 What is the most effective treatment for Tinnitus?

-Neurofeedback Therapy, a long-proven effective treatment of brainwave regulation, is successfully used to treat patients with tinnitus.
+Neurofeedback Therapy, a long-proven effective treatment of brain regulation, is successfully used to treat patients with tinnitus.
 Sensors are connected to the person’s head on the brain areas that are identified as dysfunctional.
 Dysfunctional brain areas are known to causes symptoms.
-Neuromodulation, or changing of those underlying patterns has been shown to alleviate tinnitus symptoms.
-Through this process, those areas are taught to perform better using advanced neuro-scientific techniques that are pleasurable to for the sufferer.
-When the areas perform better, the brain essentially rewires itself and symptoms go away.
+Changing of those underlying patterns has been shown to alleviate tinnitus symptoms.
+Through this process, the affected areas are taught to perform better using advanced computers in a way that is pleasurable to for the sufferer.
+When the areas perform better, the brain rewires itself and symptoms go away.
 Once a brain is rewired it will stay that way permanently.

-At Leigh Brain and Spine, when tinnitus sufferers join the center for care, they report a long road of treatments that didn’t work or trying medications that often made their symptoms worse.
-Tinnitus treatment through Neurofeedback involves relaxing in a chair while the computer gently modulates the areas that are affected in your brain.
+At Leigh Brain and Spine, when tinnitus sufferers join the center for care, they report a long road of treatments that didn’t work.
+Some people have even tried medications that often made their symptoms worse.
+Tinnitus treatment through Neurofeedback involves relaxing in a chair while the computer gently rewires the areas that are affected in your brain.
 This treatment is non-invasive, meaning it doesn’t put anything into you, it teaches your brain to work better.
 Gently rewiring the brain, through Neurofeedback Therapy, feels good to the patient as the symptoms abate, making the experience and the outcomes desirable.

 Traditional evaluation and assessment of tinnitus involves an evaluation of hearing and movement and usually is heavily based on patient history of the onset and progression of the tinnitus symptoms.
 One of the most sophisticated ways to determine the root of tinnitus is to use Quantitative Electroencephalogram (qEEG) Brain Mapping technology to identify the areas of underlying neurological dysregulation.
 In most cases, the temporal lobes, which are responsible for auditory processing, are impacted and are associated with the noise that people hear in their ears.
-Basically those brain regions are not processing the sound properly in turn keeping the sound on, instead of turning it off.
+Those brain regions are not processing the sound properly.
+When the sound isn’t processed it remains on, instead of turning off.
 You can see the hots spots of auditory processing in the qEEG Brain Map here indicated by white.

-Tinnitus, or ringing in the ears, can be significantly reduced by regulating the underlying brain pattern that is associated with the symptoms.
-Brain patterns cause symptoms.
+Tinnitus, or ringing in the ears, can be significantly reduced by improving the way the brain works in the areas of auditory processing.
+The irregular brain pattern in these areas cause the symptoms.
 When the brain is rewired, the symptoms reduce.
 Neurofeedback Therapy at Leigh Brain and Spine is a relaxing experience that patient’s come to look forward to, not only because their symptoms decrease, but because it feels good too.

 Is Tinnitus a genetic disease?